Judge hears testimony about crowded cells and overflowing toilets at Chicago-area immigration site

 “It was just really bad. ...
 It was just too much,” Moreno Gonzalez, crying, told the judge.

-A third person, Claudia Carolina Pereira Guevara, testified from Honduras, separated from two children who remain in the U.S. She said she was held at Broadview for five days in October and recalled using a garbage bag to clear a clogged toilet.
+Claudia Carolina Pereira Guevara testified from Honduras, separated from two children who remain in the U.S. She said she was held at Broadview for five days in October and recalled using a garbage bag to clear a clogged toilet.

 “They gave us nothing that had to do with cleaning.
 Absolutely nothing,” Guevara said.